East Versus West in Massage

 After all, a stiff neck is certainly better treated by massage therapy than by chemical muscle relaxants.

 And stress, a leading cause of so many diseases, is treated more effectively by massage than by chemicals.

-Here in Thailand everyone knows that some massage therapists are fairly useless while others are incredibly good and effective.
+Here in Thailand, everyone knows that some massage therapists are fairly useless while others are excellent and highly effective.

 So – people who need quality health care simply go to the good ones.

-Here Massage is not a luxury treatment like in western countries.
+Here Thai Massage is not a luxury treatment like in Western countries.
 Most people in Thailand can afford a massage without breaking the bank.

 There is no competition here between massage and medical science.
 They coexist quite peacefully.